GlitchLinux/QEMU-QuickBoot/README.md

 ## What it does

-You run `qemu-quickboot.sh`, a few yad dialogs walk you through:
+Prompts user with yad dialogs that you through:

 1. Pick a boot source (a connected device, a disk image, or an ISO + drive combo)
-2. Optionally attach extra disks
+2. Optionally attach extra disks (phydical or virtual)
-3. BIOS or UEFI
+3. Select Firmware type (BIOS or UEFI)
-4. RAM size
+4. Set RAM size (Manually in MB)

 Then it launches QEMU with KVM acceleration, USB 3.0, and SSH port forwarding on a random host port.
 A companion panel called **VM Session Settings** opens alongside the VM so you can hotplug USB devices, add port forwards, change the guest's IPv4 subnet, or shut the VM down cleanly.
 All without restarting QEMU.